dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/cron.md

 ## Listen to the cron binding

-After setting up the cron binding, all we need to do is listen on an endpoint that matches the name of our component. let's assume the <NAME> is `scheduled`.
+After setting up the cron binding, all you need to do is listen on an endpoint that matches the name of your component.
+Assume the <NAME> is `scheduled`.
 Note that this will be made as a HTTP `POST` request.
-The example below shows how a simple Node.js Express application can receive calls on the `/scheduled` endpoint and write a message to the console.
+The below example shows how a simple Node.js Express application can receive calls on the `/scheduled` endpoint and write a message to the console.

 ```js
 app.post('/scheduled', async function(req, res){